Erhan-MADE/StepperControl/readme.txt

 	  	void loop()
 	  	{
 	  		// NOTE: initial Step count is always based on FullStep.
 WaveDrive will
-	  		// need only half of the steps for a full rotation you can just query
+	  		// need only half of the steps for a full rotation, you can just query
-	  		// the controller to get right amount of steps for the specified rotation const uint32_t steps = control.GetStepsFromDegrees(360);
+	  		// the controller to get the right amount of steps for the specified rotation const uint32_t steps = control.GetStepsFromDegrees(360);
 	  		control.Step(steps);